Colorado District 8: Yadira Caraveo

 Contributions can be made via www.caraveoforcongress.com.

 Present District 7 representative Elissa Slotkin will not seek reelection but instead will run for US Senate.
 Slotkin defeated Republican challenger Tom Barrett 52-46 in 2022, and Biden carried District 7 by only a 0.5% margin.
-While the Michigan primary is August 6, there are presently only one announced candidate for the Democrats and the Republicans.
 District 7 includes mostly Lansing and East Lansing.

-Curtis Hertel is the sole Democrat running at this time.
+Curtis Hertel is the Democratic candidate.
 He has been a state senator, legislative director for Governor Gretchen Whitmer’s administration, and Ingham County Commissioner.

 Hertel supports lowering prescription drug prices; reproductive rights; expanding access to affordable health care; protecting Medicaid and Social Security; union job creation; addressing supply chain issues; bringing battery production plants and auto manufacturing back to Michigan; greater gun safety via red flag laws and safe storage techniques; addressing climate change for a more sustainable future; being a good listener to his constituency; and bipartisanship.